procount/noobsconfig/Helpers/README.md

 See `nc-set-wifi` for how to use this from within another script.

 ###nc-capture-wifi###
-This script is used to used to capture the network and wifi settings after they have been setup by other means, either manually or using a program such as wpa_gui, wpa_cli etc.
+This script is used to capture the network and wifi settings after they have been setup by other means, either manually or using a program such as wpa_gui, wpa_cli etc.
 It simply creates a text file containing the names of the files to be captured:
 * /etc/network/interfaces
 * /etc/wpa_supplicant/wpa_supplicant.conf